List of Saved by the Bell characters: Coach Sonski

 Coach Sonski (played by comedian Monty Hoffman) is the wrestling coach at Bayside High.
 He is overweight with a testosterone-laden personality, and has been shown to be a sexist (mainly in "Hold Me Tight").
 He depends on Slater as his star athlete.

 Coach Sonski is also shown as Bayside's auto shop instructor in the episode where Jessie's new stepbrother comes to California.
 He retains his sense of humor as well as his macho attitude throughout the episodes, though he once confessed to watching Oprah because he is "sensitive to dames".

 Mr. Tuttle

 Tuttle (portrayed by Jack Angeles) is an enthusiastic, overweight teacher (perhaps a foil for the thin, dour Mr. Dewey).
 He is well-liked by the students but had a mutually unfriendly relationship with Mr. Belding, stemming largely from Tuttle having been runner-up to Belding when Bayside had chosen a new principal.
-He also served as a leader in the local teacher's union, a driver's education teacher, and a music teacher.
+He also served as a leader in the local teachers' union, a driver's education teacher, and a music teacher.